Links on Android Authority may earn us a commission. Learn more.

 Try to find the app manually

 Do you believe someone is spying on your phone?
 The first step is to try and manually find any suspicious files or applications.
 You can use any file manager to do this.
-You can also look in your app list.
+Another option is to simply take a look at your app drawer.

 Oh, and remember, these guys are trying to keep things on the down-low, so chances are the app won’t just tout its real name and logo.
 It could be disguised as something else, like a notepad app.
 Just go in there and see if there’s anything unusual, and if you don’t remember installing it (and it wasn’t a pre-bundled app), you would be wise to remove it.

 Spyware is hard to find; it is also hard to clean.
 The only way to make sure it’s all gone is by wiping the phone clean and starting new again.
 I do this every single time I get a new device.
-I don’t care if the phone looks like it was already reset; I do it again.
+It doesn’t matter if the phone looks like it was already reset; I do it again.

 Just perform a factory data reset, and the phone will be in the same state it was when it was turned on for the first time (at least software-wise).
-Do remember this will delete everything, though, so remember to make a good backup.
+Remember, this will delete everything, though, so remember to make a good backup.

-Many believe anti-virus apps are bogus, and while this can be true, that’s not always the case.
-It is very rare to get any malicious software in your phone if you stay within Google’s protective arms, but the truth is these apps can potentially help fight spying and tracking.
+Many believe antivirus apps are bogus, and while this can be true, that’s not always the case.
+It is very rare to get any malicious software on your phone if you stay within Google’s protective arms, but the truth is these apps can potentially help fight spying and tracking.
 Here’s a list of our favorite ones!

 Keeping your phone protected

 Your phone is a very personal item.
 Don’t let just anyone go in and roam around like it’s an open house.
-Keep your phone with you and protect it well against stranger’s eyes.
-You can do this by protecting the lock screen (password, pin, fingerprint, etc.).
+Keep your phone with you and protect it well against strangers’ eyes.
+You can protect the lock screen (password, pin, fingerprint, etc.).